jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EC 1 Application of this subpart
 When this subpart applies
-(1) This subpart applies to the valuation of property when a person who owns or carries on a business, other than of selling livestock, holds livestock for the purposes of sale or exchange in the ordinary course of carrying on the business.
+(1) This subpart applies to the valuation of livestock when— (a) a person who owns or carries on a farming business, other than a livestock dealing business, holds livestock for the purposes of farming that livestock in the ordinary course of carrying on the farming business:
+  (b) a person who owns livestock bails that livestock to another person under a bailment, lease, or other agreement.
 Groups of livestock
 (2) For the purposes of this subpart, livestock is divided into— (a) specified livestock: